 - For a creamier, less fruity smoothie, use milk, soy milk, almond milk, or rice milk instead of the orange juice.

 - To make this a vegan smoothie, use a whole, peeled banana in place of the yogurt to thicken things up.
 Other tropical fruits can play this role too, including mangos and papayas.
-Plus, papaya adds a frothy element when you whip it up in a blender like this.
+Plus, papaya adds a frothy element when you whip it up in a blender.

-- Adding a couple of fresh mint leaves to berry smoothies takes them from delicious to "What is in this?!" territory.
+- Adding a couple of fresh mint leaves to berry smoothies.

 - Add a tablespoon or two of almond butter for a thicker smoothie with some extra protein in it, along with a lovely nutty flavor.
 You can also add 2 to 4 ounces of soft tofu.
 It adds body and plenty of protein to the smoothie and hardly affects the flavor at all.

-- Sounds odd, but if you want to work some more greens into your diet, know that a handful of spinach is barely detectable amid all the berry flavor going on here, although it will dull the color of the smoothie quite a bit.
+- If you want to work some more greens into your diet, a handful of spinach is barely detectable amid all the berry flavor, although it will dull the color of the smoothie quite a bit.